tomnz/tcode.media-ansible/README.md

 The `Vagrantfile` defines two VMs:

-- `tcode.media` is the main VM which mimics a cloud VM.
+- `tcodemedia` is the main VM which mimics a cloud VM.
-- `controller` is a secondary VM which is used to remotely provision `tcode.media` using the Ansible playbook.
+- `controller` is a secondary VM which is used to remotely provision `tcodemedia` using the Ansible playbook.

 [Install Vagrant](https://www.vagrantup.com/docs/installation) and a suitable provider for your OS such as VirtualBox.
 On Windows I recommend running inside WSL with the [additional setup steps](https://www.vagrantup.com/docs/other/wsl).